 Using Hyatt Points – The Park Hyatt New York is a category 7 property which means standard rooms can be redeemed for 30,000 Hyatt points per night.
 I think this rate is fair considering the paid rate and the overall quality of the property.
 World of Hyatt is a 1:1 transfer partner with the Chase Ultimate Rewards program, which is a great way to accumulate points for Hyatt stays.

 Redeeming Free Night Awards from the Hyatt credit card sign up bonus – The Chase Hyatt credit card is a fantastic product and one that I hold just for the benefits.
 Upon opening the card, you will receive 40,000 points after spending $2,000 in the first 3 months of card membership.
 After the first year, you will receive an annual free night at any category 1-4 property in the Hyatt portfolio.

 This was my first experience with the Park Hyatt brand, however, it certainly will not be my last.
 I was blown away by every aspect of our stay.
-The service was top notch in every way.
+The service was top-notch in every way.
 Whether it was the maids we encountered, the concierges or the doormen, every single employee greeted us with a smile and a friendly “hello.”
 I now see why the Park Hyatt New York has become Hyatt’s flagship property.
 No expense was spared for this property and it shows.
-Get more information about this card and other travel rewards cards here.

 Editorial Note: Any opinions, analyses, reviews, or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved, or otherwise endorsed by any card issuer.